-You, me, the tree outside, the mountain that looks so large and unchanging - nothing lasts forever.
+You, me, the tree outside, the mountain that looks so large and stable - nothing lasts unchanging over time.

-Impermanence also applies to thoughts, emotions, urges, and the rest of your "mental noise."
-Your mind works hard to convince you all of it is permanent, but it isn't.
+Impermanence also applies to thoughts, feelings, emotions, urges, and the rest of your mental activity.
+Your mind works hard to convince you all of it is permanent (and urgent!), but it isn't.

-This can be liberating in the context of thoughts and emotions we label "bad" or negative.
-It helps put our suffering into perspective: the stress will pass, the anxiety won't last forever, the sadness will eventually give way.
+This can be liberating in the context of things we label "bad" or "negative."
+It helps put our suffering into perspective:

-But, it can cause trepidation to realize that thoughts and emotions we label "good" or positive aren't permanent, either.
-We want them to be - as Chade-Meng Tan says:
+But, it can cause trepidation to realize that things we label "good" or "positive" aren't permanent, either.

-Instead of causing trepidation and suffering, use impermanence to foster appreciation.
-Recognizing that nothing lasts forever isn't a negative view - it teaches you to appreciate everything in the moment it exists, and appreciate each moment you have with it.
+Recognizing that nothing lasts forever teaches us to appreciate everything in the moment it exists, and appreciate each moment we have with it.